ShlezingerLab/AI_Aided_KFs/README.md

 The repository is organized as follows:

-- `dataset/`: the common dataset of the observations and ground truth.
+- `dataset/`: the public dataset of the observations and ground truth.
 - `figs/`: simulation and experiment results.
 - `RTSNet_IL/, DANSE_KTH, APBM_NU_CZ`: the codes of implementation for the algorithm indicated by the folder name.